 On February 20, 2020, Pure's stockholders approved an extension of the date by which Pure must consummate an initial Business Combination (the "May Extension") from February 21, 2020, to the Extended Date.
 Pure requested the May Extension in order to complete an initial Business Combination.
 In connection with the May Extension, 2,189,801 shares of Class A common stock were redeemed, for a total value of \$22,811,431 on February 21, 2020 from the Trust Account.
 Pure agreed to deposit into the Trust Account an amount equal to \$0.033 for each share of Class A common stock issued in the Public Offering that was not redeemed in connection with the stockholder vote to approve the May Extension for each month (commencing on March 17, 2020 and on the 17th day of each subsequent calendar month) that is needed by Pure to complete the initial Business Combination from February 21, 2020 until the Extended Date.
-Further, Pure's Sponsor has agreed to loan, or cause an affiliate to loan, Pure or one of Pure's subsidiaries an amount equal to \$0.033 for each share of Class A common stock issued in the IPO that was not redeemed in connection with the stockholder vote to approve the Extension for each month (commencing on March 17, 2020 and on the 17th day of each subsequent calendar month) that is needed by Pure to complete the Initial Business Combination from February 21, 2020 until the Extended Date.
-For more information regarding the stockholders' approval of the May Extension, see the Current Report on Form 8-K filed by the Company with the SEC on February 20, 2020.
+Further, Pure's Sponsor has agreed to loan, or cause an affiliate to loan, Pure or one of Pure's subsidiaries an amount equal to \$0.033 for each share of Class A common stock issued in the IPO that was not redeemed in connection with the stockholder vote to approve the Extension for each month (commencing on March 17, 2020 and on the 17th day of each share of Class A common stock issued in the IPO that was not redeemed in connection with the stockholder vote to approve the Extension for each month (commencing on March 17, 2020 and on the 17th day of each subsequent calendar month) that is needed by Pure to complete the Initial Business Combination from February 21, 2020 and on the 17th day of each subsequent calendar month) that is needeemed in connection with the stockholder vote to approve the Extension for each month (commencing on March 17, 2020 and on the 17th day of each subsequent calendar month) that is needed by Pure to complete the Initial Business Combination from February 21, 2020 until the Extended Date.
+For more information regarding the stockholders' approval of the May Extension, see the Current Repo